paritytech/polkadot/roadmap/implementers-guide/src/node/subsystems.md

     CB ->> AS: StoreAvailableData
 ```

 At this point, things have gone a bit nonlinear.
 Let's pick up the thread again with `BitfieldSigning`.
-As
-the `Overseer` activates each relay parent, it starts a `BitfieldSigningJob` which operates on an extremely
-simple metric: after creation, it immediately goes to sleep for 1.5 seconds.
-On waking, it records the state
-of the world pertaining to availability at that moment.

 ```mermaid
 sequenceDiagram